Korepi/korepi-docs/src/en/guide/getkey.md

 ### Step 2:
 If you bought a key from a reseller, click on `bind card str` and paste in your key.

-::: info If you are a Sponsor before February 4th, 2024, click "Sponsor Compensation" and enter "YES" to receive 3 months of compensation time, successfully claiming your "card" click on "Get verification file"
+::: info If you are a Sponsor before February 4th, 2024, click "Sponsor Compensation" and enter "YES" to receive 3 months of compensation time, after successfully claiming your "card" follow the next step"
 :::
 ### Step 3:
 Click `Get Verification File`, and you need to fill in your `HWID (device ID)` obtainable after opening the injector once.